 Antonio Gomez-Palacio is a past Chair of the TSA (2007-2008) and now sits on the executive board in an advisory role.
 He is a founding partner of DIALOG and also formerly of Office for Urbanism.
 His professional focus is on the intersection of architecture, planning, and urban design, and he has a wide range of experience in urban intensification, mixed-use, community economic development, transit, sustainable development and heritage projects.
 Antonio is currently the Chair of the City of Vaughan Design Review Panel and a regular speaker on planning and building cities, campuses, and urban environments, using approaches and concepts that enhance social and economic vitality.

-board / Richard Witt
+Executive Board Members / Richard Witt

 Richard Witt, BES, BArch, FRAIC, AIBC, AAA, MAA, OAA, AANB, NSAA, LEED AP